MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/Designation.md

 description: This describes the Designation entitity.
 author: nenad1002
 ms.service: common-data-model
-ms.reviewer: anneta
+ms.reviewer: deonhe
 ms.topic: article
-ms.date: 4/8/2019
+ms.date: 8/14/2019
 ms.author: nebanfic
 ---

 # Designation

 An area to which funds may be allocated, including a GL-relevant accounting code.
-A designation indicates how a donor wants an organization to spend or earmark a donation.
-All nonprofit organizations strive to secure the largest percent of unrestricted or undesignated funds possible so that they can use this money at their own discretion toward the areas of greatest need, including the ability to pay down their operating costs.
-Nonprofit organizations that are oriented toward direct marketing or whose missions are aligned to causes, cures, and global issues (such as Oxfam) tend to have as few designations as they possibly can (~100-200 total designations) because those kinds of organizations derive the majority of their funds from donors giving small gift amounts.
-Such organizations also focus on recurring giving programs, which have a high administration cost if gifts are permitted to be designated or split-designated across multiple funds.
-A higher-education organization, on the other hand, derives a large percent of its annual fundraising from major donors, who typically want much more control about where they're directing their gifts.
+Designations are the way a donor instructs an organization about how their donation should be spent or earmarked.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/Designation.cdm.json" target="_blank">GitHub</a>.